 Why Artist Websites Suck

-Posted 12 years, 3 months ago in General
+Posted 13 years ago in General

 One luxury of this field and getting to meet a lot of talented, creative people.
 The problem, their websites typically suck.
 So I thought it would be worth mentioning what the common problems are and some solutions.